 © SBMA 2022 – all rights reserved

-- They enhance your existing benefits: Offering voluntary benefits help your employee protect what matters to them the most.
+- Enhance your existing benefits: Offering voluntary benefits helps your employees protect what matters most to them.
 For example, cancer insurance, critical illness insurance, and life insurance all contribute to employees feeling safe and secure in their health.

 - Support your employee’s financial well-being: Voluntary benefits are paid directly to employees.
 Your employees can use cash benefits for any reason, like deductibles, coinsurance, and non-covered treatments.

-- It helps attract and retain employees: The best talent looks for organizations that offer great employee benefits.
-Not only do benefits attract talent, they help retain it, which helps avoid onboarding costs, reduces training costs, and gain a more skilled workforce.
+- Help attract and retain employees: The best talent looks for organizations that offer great employee benefits.
+Not only do benefits attract talent, they help retain it.
+And that can relieve onboarding costs, reduce training costs, and contribute to a more skilled workforce.

-- Appealing to multiple generations: Offering voluntary benefits allows you to tailor your benefits programs to fit the needs of your specific workforce.
+- Appeal to multiple generations: Offering voluntary benefits allows you to tailor your benefits programs to fit the needs of your specific workforce.

-- Reduces both 401(k) and 403(b) loans and withdrawals: Because voluntary benefits are paid directly to employees, your employees can use this cash for unexpected medical bills that might result in withdrawals otherwise.
+- Reduce both 401(k) and 403(b) loans and withdrawals: Because voluntary benefits are paid directly to employees, your employees can use this cash for unexpected medical bills that might result in withdrawals otherwise.

-- The company receives cost-savings benefits: Employers can choose to pay all, none, or some of the premiums.
+The company also receives cost-savings benefits.
+Employers can choose to pay all, none, or some of the premiums.
 Voluntary benefits are typically affordable for both the employee and the employers.

 At SBMA, we understand how important your employees are to your company.
 Contact us to learn more about how voluntary benefits can help your business.